Studies in Additive Number Theory by Circles of Partition: The Circle of Partition

 \begin{question} Let $\mathbb{M}\subseteq \mathbb{N}$.
 Does there exists a well-defined dilation

 on each $[x]\in \mathcal{C}(n,\mathbb{M})$ for all CoPs? \end{question}

-Put it differently, Question \ref{question1} asks if there exists a fixed map that assigns each points in a typical CoP to its target CoP in a sufficiently uniform way.
-That is to say, the map we seek should avoid the subtleties as espoused in our earlier discussion.
+The question \ref{question1} asks whether there exists a fixed map that assigns each point in a typical CoP to its target CoP in a sufficiently uniform way.
+That is, the map we seek should avoid the subtleties as espoused in our earlier discussion.